StadGent/nuxt_site_verwerkingsregister/README.md

 ## Deploy

-Set a environment variable "PROD_ENV" to "test", "qa" or "production".
+Set a environment variable "DEPLOY_ENV" to "test", "qa" or "production".
 In absence of "PROD_ENV=production", the SPARQL endpoint will be qa.stad.gent.

 ## Customization